Below are the deadlines for the next few issues of S&G

 3. HOW TO SEND MATERIAL TO S&G

 If the only way you can provide text is hand-written on the back of an envelope, we’d still like to see it!
 We do, however, appreciate electronic text if you can manage it.
-This can be sent (in order of preference) as an email attachment or on CD.
+This can be sent as an email attachment.

 If you can, please send text in Microsoft Word or as a Rich Text File file (the latter is a generic file exchange format that creates a document with a .RTF ending).
-If you can’t save in either of these formats, please cut and paste the text into the body of an email as well as sending your differently-formatted file or, if posting a disc, enclose a paper copy.
+If you can’t save in either of these formats, please cut and paste the text into the body of an email as well as sending your differently-formatted file.

 While we do take care with submissions, please note that material is forwarded at the contributor’s own risk.